 Sections shall be assigned on a first come, first served basis.
 Consider the type of location and anticipated volume of litter in relation to the type of group or privately sponsored adoption.
-Assignment of groups, locations, management of waiting lists, and special limitations or restrictions are determined by the regions.
+Assignment of groups, locations, management of waiting lists, and special limitations or restrictions are determined by the regions and area management.
 Limit volunteer adoptions due to safety concerns in locations with high traffic volumes, high litter volume, or difficult access.
 Sponsored adoptions may occur anywhere except construction zones.
-Standard litter control sections range from a minimum of two centerline miles to a maximum of ten centerline miles in length.
-Single organizations may adopt as many sections as desired, but each section adopted by that organization on a given route must be separated by a minimum of ten miles in the direction of travel.
+Standard litter control sections range from a minimum of two centerline miles to ten centerline miles or more in length.
+Single organizations may adopt as many sections as desired, but sign placement for each section adopted by that organization on a given route must be managed in cooperation with region traffic offices.
 Wherever possible assign new adoptions next to existing adoptions.

 Sometimes the AAH Program is used to initiate a roadside enhancement in addition to or other than litter control.
 The activities may include planting projects or graffiti removal.

 In these situations assignments may be made for specific locations less than two miles in length, such as at interchanges or bridge crossings.

-For type and placement of AAH participant recognition signs, see Traffic Manual Section 2.7.J and Appendix 2-9, signs 16-901 thru 16-905.
+For type and placement of AAH participant recognition signs, see Traffic Manual Section 2-20.1 and Appendix, 2-26 and 2-27, signs I6-904, I6-905A, I6-906, I6-906A, and I6-906B.

-AAH agreements last for a minimum period of four years.
+Standard AAH agreements last for a minimum period of four years.
 The termination or renewal date for all agreements is four years from the beginning date, unless otherwise canceled by either party.
 Agreements can be terminated by either party upon 30 days notice.
 For routine four year renewals, organizations with previously assigned sections have first right of refusal for their sections upon renewal.

 Interruption of agreements may occur due to highway construction or improvement projects.
 WSDOT will notify all affected participants in the event of interruptions.
 During this period the area will be reserved for the original participants.
 Upon completion of construction the original participants have the option of renewing or terminating the agreement.
 In some cases, it may be desirable to establish agreements for special clean up or enhancement activities through a General Permit with Special Provisions for Roadside Maintenance.
 A temporary agreement can be set up within the Adopt-a-Highway Tracking System database to serve this purpose.
 The procedures are the same as a standard four year agreement and all applicable forms must completed.